ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 Replica sets provide a way to create redundancy in your database to mitigate against potential data loss from the loss of a server hosting MongoDB.
 Refer to MongoDB for a [tutorial on deploying replica sets](https://docs.mongodb.com/manual/tutorial/deploy-replica-set/).

-To successfully connect to a MongoDB replica set you must provide SystemLink a connection string.
-If you use the form in **NI SystemLink Configuration**, SystemLink will not take advantage of the redundancy provided by replica sets.
+To successfully connect to a MongoDB replica set and create redundancy, you must specify a connection string in **NI SystemLink Server Configuration**.

 !!! note
     NI recommends [x.509 certificates](https://docs.mongodb.com/manual/tutorial/configure-x509-member-authentication/) for replica set membership.